microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

 3. The home page shows you how many pods are currently running within the Controller, Master Instance, Compute Pool, Storage Pool, and Data Pool.
 You can either select a pool to view its details, or use the menu on the left.
 For now, select the **Controller** card or its item from the left-hand menu.

 4. You will see the 11 pods associated with the Controller on this page.
 All of them have links to view metrics in Grafana, and a few of them have links to view logs.
 Select **View** under **Node Metrics** next to the **Knox Service** pod.
 This will open a new browser tab into the Grafana dashboard.
+Alternatively, you can go to `https://<ip-address>:30777/grafana`.

    ![The Controller Status is displayed with 11 pods.](media/admin-portal-controller.png 'Controller Status')